 The compensation offered for this role is competitive and is commensurate with the candidate’s experience.
-The salary range for this position is $145,000 to $155,000.
-In addition to competitive compensation, the Foundation provides outstanding benefits that include %100 paid employee health benefits, AD&D and life insurance, 401(k) retirement plan, generous paid time off, 14 weeks of paid parental leave, monthly tech stipend, and health & wellness program.
+The salary range for this position is $95,000-$100,000.
+In addition to competitive compensation, the Foundation provides outstanding benefits that include 100% paid employee health benefits, AD&D and life insurance, 401(k) retirement plan, generous paid time off, 14 weeks of paid parental leave, monthly tech stipend, and health & wellness program.
 The Foundation fosters a collaborative and supportive work environment and has been designated a “Great Place to Work” each time it has been assessed.

 How to Apply

-To apply for this opportunity, please send your resume and cover letter as attachments to [email protected] by September 21, 2023.
-Please reference “Senior Research Officer” in the subject line.
+To apply, upload your resume and cover letter as a single attachment to www.ThePublicHealthNetwork.com by November 15, 2023.
 Early submission is encouraged as applications will be reviewed on a rolling basis.
-Please also include a list of your peer-reviewed publications as part of your application.

 The de Beaumont Foundation is an equal-opportunity employer.
 Employment opportunities are based upon individual capabilities and qualifications without regard to race, gender, religion, sexual orientation, age, national origin, disability, veteran status, or any other protected characteristic as established under law.